Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 Paessler PRTG Network Monitor by Paessler is a powerful solution that analyzes your entire infrastructure to give you a comprehensive idea of the weak points and the performance of devices in your network.

-- Provides aggregated statistics of many parameters such as status, availability, CPU load and bandwidth to get a quick overview of the status of your network.
+- Aggregated Statistics of Many Parameters: Including status, availability, CPU load, and bandwidth to get a quick overview of the status of your network

-- Packet sniffing examines every single packet of data passing through your network to understand the possible problems that is increasing your bandwidth.
+- Packet Sniffing: Examines every single packet of data passing through your network to understand the possible problems that are increasing your bandwidth

 - Supports NetFlow, sFlow and jFlow

-- Monitoring is done by sensors, that are arranged in a tree-like hierarchy to make navigation easy.
+- Monitoring by Sensors: Arranged in a tree-like hierarchy to make navigation easy

-- It sends alarms and unusual alerts, based on the threshold values you have set.
-Red signifies alarms, yellow markings are warnings and orange is used to depict when there is an unusual reading from any device.
+- Sends Alarms and Unusual Alerts: Based on the threshold values you have set; red signifies alarms, yellow markings are warnings, and orange is used to depict when there is an unusual reading from any device

-- It scans your network and auto-discovers sensors and devices.
-It even maps all of it for you.
+- Auto Discovers Sensors and Devices: Scans your network and even maps all of it for you

-- Comes with many templates for reports.
-A unique template is the “Top 10 Lists”, where it lists devices that fall into different categories such as best and worst performance, fastest and slowest performance, highest and lowest bandwidth use, highest and lowest CPU load and more.
+- Report Templates: A unique template is the “Top 10 Lists”, which it lists devices that fall into different categories such as best and worst performance, fastest and slowest performance, highest and lowest bandwidth use, highest and lowest CPU load, and more

-- Reports are comprehensive and can be used to analyze historic results over a specific day, month or year.
+- Comprehensive Reports: Can be used to analyze historic results over a specific day, month, or year, either on demand or scheduled

-- Allows you to do a long-term comparison of the performance of your applications using remote probes.
+- Remote Probes: Allows you to do a long-term comparison of the performance of your applications

-- Its “maps” feature allows you to create web pages with monitoring information, in a customizable layout.
-This feature opens up countless possibilities to stay on top of your network.
+- “Maps” Feature: Allows you to create web pages with monitoring information, in a customizable layout.
+This feature opens up countless possibilities to stay on top of your network

-- It can be scaled for networks of any size.
-Whether you want to use 100 or 10,000 sensors, this tool will work for you.
+- Scaled for Networks of Any Size: Whether you want to use 100 or 10,000 sensors, this tool will work for you

-- Comes with 10 built-in technologies for sending alerts and they include email, push, play alarm audio files, trigger HTTP requests and more.
+- 10 Built-in Technologies for Sending Alerts: Includes email, push, play alarm audio files, trigger HTTP requests, and more

-- Has apps for both Android and iOS
+- Support for Multiple OS: Apps for both Android and iOS

-- All user interfaces are SSL-based, and local and remote access can be done simultaneously.
+- User Interfaces are SSL-Based: Local and remote access can be done simultaneously

-- Allows failover tolerant monitoring, which means, one single failover is included in every PRTG license.
-Also, failover handling happens automatically and doesn’t require your intervention.
+- Failover Tolerant Monitoring: One single failover is included in every PRTG license, and failover handling happens automatically and doesn’t require your intervention

-- It can monitor many network spread across different locations, provided they are all a part of your organization.
+- Monitors Many Networks: Spread across different locations, provided they are all a part of your organization

-- Remote probes can be used to distribute monitoring loads.
+- Remote Probes: Used to distribute monitoring loads

-- You can export your data in many file formats such as PDF, XML, HTML and CSV.
+- Extensive File Format Support: Export your data in many file formats such as PDF, XML, HTML, and CSV

-- Supports many languages such as English, German, Spanish, French, Dutch, Russian, Japanese and Simplified Chinese.
+- Language Support: English, German, Spanish, French, Dutch, Russian, Japanese and Simplified Chinese

 System Requirements